-Building a well-functioning team is always challenging.
-During a crisis like the Covid pandemic, however, even more factors with the potential to disrupt cooperation come into play, creating a breeding ground for already existing problems to spread.
+Building a well-functioning team is always a challenge.
+During a crisis, such as the Covid pandemic, however, there are even more factors that can disrupt cooperation, creating a breeding ground for preexisting problems to spread.
 Political leaders and managers alike are thus well-advised to recognise the roots of dysfunctions as early as possible.
-Here is how to identify them based on “The 5 Dysfunctions of a Team” developed by US management expert Patrick Lencioni.
+In this article, we are going to break down how to identify defects based on the book by management expert Patrick Lencioni, “The 5 Dysfunctions of a Team.”

 1. Absence of trust: Unwilling to be vulnerable within the group.

-Members of trustful teams usually ask for help, own up to mistakes and give feedback.
-When there is a general lack of trust, members tend to hide their mistakes and weaknesses, focus on making a good impression and jump to quick conclusions.
+Members of trustful teams usually ask for help, own up to mistakes, and give feedback.
+Conversely, when there is a general lack of trust, members tend to hide their mistakes and weaknesses, focus on making a good impression, and jump to quick conclusions.